Hy4m/arcET/README.md

 It is still in the phase of code testing and updating help documentation, so many features and usage you may not be able to find the corresponding documentation.
-In addition, arcET currently does not support the special layer functions provided in other ggplot2 extensions, and of course I welcome everyone to submit PR to improve the arcET package.
+In addition, `arcET` currently does not support the special layer functions provided in other `ggplot2` extensions, and of course I welcome everyone to submit PR to improve the `arcET` package.

+Finally, it must be noted that many functions in the `arcET` package refer to or copy the corresponding function code in the `ggplot2` package, and if I did not comment clearly in the source code, please point out or submit an PR to fix it.